westofengland-ca/weca_tdh_ckan/ckanext-weca-tdh/README.md

 The docker build will automatically install ‘requirements.txt’ and run ‘setup.py’ for the extension.

-Live changes are enabled for templates.
+Live changes are enabled for templates in dev mode.
 Any Python changes require a restart to the ckan container.

 ### VM installation